ipspace/netlab/docs/links.md

 The link type influences the [address prefix pool](addressing.md) used to assign IPv4 and IPv6 prefixes to the link and the node addressing:

 * Prefixes assigned to point-to-point links are taken from *p2p* pool.
 The node with the smaller node name gets the lower (.1) address; the other node gets the higher (.2) address.
 The default addressing setup uses /30 IPv4 prefixes and /64 IPv6 prefixes.
-* Prefixes assigned to other links are taken from the *lan* pool unless you specified the **pool** link attribute.
+* Prefixes assigned to other links are taken from the *lan* pool unless you specify the **pool** link attribute.
 The host portion of the IP address on large-enough prefixes is the [node ID](nodes.md#augmenting-node-data).
 When faced with a non-VLAN prefix that would not accommodate the highest ID of a node connected to the link, *netlab* uses [sequential IP address allocation](addressing-tutorial-lan-links).

 The default link types usually work well, and you should use the **pool** attribute to specify the address pool instead of changing the link **type**.
 You might have to change link **type** in advanced scenarios; for example, you must set link **type** to **lan** to use Linux bridges instead of UDP tunnels in [libvirt](labs/libvirt.md) environment.